Cervical Spondylosis Treatment and Its Homeopathic Medicines

 Do’s Don’t

 Exercise regularly to maintain muscle strength, flexibility, and range of motion of the neck.
-Avoid exercises, such as running, high-impact aerobics.
-Do not lift heavy weight if you have acute neck pain.
+Avoid exercises, such as running, and high-impact aerobics.
+Do not lift heavy weights if you have acute neck pain.

 Use a thin pillow and sleep on a firm mattress.
 Do not lie flat on your stomach.
 Do not use many pillows while sleeping.